-The Yoruba ethnic group is mostly located around the western area of Nigeria; they have transformed this ancient instrument into a thing of beauty and wonder.
-The drums are carved out of tree trunks and are made having an hourglass shape with long leather tension cords attached from the drum head to the base of the drum.
+The Yoruba are mostly located around the western area of Nigeria and have transformed this ancient instrument into a thing of beauty and wonder.

-The drum can be decorated with animal skin, cowries, shells, and rattle beads that add to its stylized sound.
-The talking drum has greatly contrasting sizes, such as the dual small-sized Bata drums that are carried around the neck with the drum positioned chest high.
+The drums can be decorated with animal skin, cowries, shells, and rattle beads that add to its stylized sound.

-In order to create this fascinating display, the drummer places the drum between his arm and body, holding the stick implement in the other hand; with the arm that grasps the drum, he positions his fingers slightly around the crown.
-He then skillfully squeezes the tension cords, which adjusts the strain on the drum head so that the drum produces the mimic tone of a spoken language.
+In order to create this fascinating display, the drummer places the drum between their arm and body, holding the stick implement in the other hand.
+With the arm that grasps the drum, he positions his fingers slightly around the crown.
+He then skillfully squeezes the tension cords, which adjusts the strain on the drum head so that it produces the mimic tone of a spoken language.

 Read More From Spinditty

 The drum can also mimic verbal speech directly when short sentences are used by beating the drum head with a bent drumstick and manipulating the leather cords.
 Achieving this is no easy task, and it takes years to become a master drummer.

 The sound from the talking drum has both a low and high base tone.
 The animal skin on both ends and the shell construction are both resistant, strong, and weighty.
 Combined with the hourglass shape that looks like two drums attached at the mid section, this contributes to the drum's advanced acoustics and impressive projection capability.

 When skillfully manipulated alongside the drum sticks, the leather tension cords produce an enhanced low or high pitch, depending on the master drummer’s fundamentals.